okal/sprinkles/README.md

 ## Config file option

 Sprinkles also makes it possible to have a set of defaults (tracked in VCS).
-Add a .sprinklesrc file in your project root
+Add a .sprinklesrc file in your project root.
+Simply run `sprinkles` in the project root to initialize the config.

 .sprinklesrc